oopsmonk/documentation/getting-started/0.1/network/iota-networks.md

 #### ZMQ node

-This endpoint gives you access to the zero message queue of an IOTA node on the Devnet.
+This endpoint gives you access to the zero message queue of a node on the Devnet.

-Use the ZMQ node to listen for live transaction on the Tangle.
+Use the ZMQ node to listen for live transaction in the Tangle.

 **URL:** tcp://zmq.devnet.iota.org:5556

 #### PoW node

-This endpoint gives you access to an IOTA node that can do remote proof of work.
+This endpoint gives you access to a node that can do remote proof of work.

 Use the PoW node to save power on small devices.